caster0x00/Sara/README.md

-  --ip IP              The address of your MikroTik router --username USERNAME  SSH username (RO account can be used) --password PASSWORD  SSH password
-  --port PORT          SSH port (default: 22)
+  --ip IP              The address of your MikroTik router --username USERNAME  SSH username (RO account can be used) --password PASSWORD  SSH password --skip-confirmation  Skips the confirmation prompt (disclamer: ensure that your are allowed to use this tool) --port PORT          SSH port (default: 22)
 ```